-If you don’t want to miss any of my recipes, follow me on Instagram and Pinterest!
+If you don’t want to miss any of my recipes, follow me also on Instagram and Pinterest!
 You’ll find all the blog’s dishes, tasty ideas, and tips to cook like family. ❤️

 If you’re looking for more delicious recipes, take a look here: